manmeetnagii/Tax-Calculator/README.md

 ![Screenshot (121)](https://github.com/manmeetnagii/Tax-Calculator/assets/143264649/63aaabff-6a5a-4b03-8e90-10587524ee4b)

 #### Test Case : 4
-If user has not entered the value of age group and clicks on submit, it will show an error icon hovering over which shows that input field is mandatory.
+If user has not selected the value of age group and clicks on submit, it will show an error icon hovering over which shows that input field is mandatory.

 ![Screenshot (123)](https://github.com/manmeetnagii/Tax-Calculator/assets/143264649/fd22c146-a81d-4b79-aa33-a9d13ea1b9ee)